How to Build a First Aid Kit for Climbing

 The Essentials

 I like to divide my first aid kit up into categories of essential items and build from there.
 The categories I use are: bleeding control, medications, splinting, and tools.
 I find this system helps to keep me organized and covers everything I need without carrying excess.
 It’s also nice to pack items that don’t just serve one purpose.
-You’d be surprised by what you can do with just a roll of tape.
+You can do a lot with just a roll of tape.
 For example, I can use a roll of tape to help stabilize an ankle or to make an improvised band-aid.
-However, there are some items I find are important to bring that are designed to do only one thing, but they do that one thing very well.
+However, there are a few important items I bring that are designed to do only one thing, and they do that one thing very well.

 Bleeding Control